Overview

 |

-Configuring a Plug-In to Call your Azure Private Link Service
+Configuring a Plug-In Component to Call Your Azure Private Link Service

-Next, let’s look at how to use a Plug-In component to call your Azure Private Link Service.
-Here, you’ll have your Plug-In make an external API call.
-You’ll also set up an Initializer to trigger the Plug-In component.
+Next, let’s look at how to use a Plug-In component to call your Azure Private Link service using an external API.
+You’ll also set up an Initializer component to trigger the Plug-In component.

-How you choose to execute the Plug-In depends on your use case’s needs.
+How you choose to execute the Plug-In component depends on your use case’s needs.
 Common approaches include:

 -

-Using a Button component to trigger the Plug-In on button-click.
+Using a Button component to trigger the Plug-In component on button-click.

 -

-Using an Initializer component to trigger the Plug-In on page-load.
-This is a common option when using a remote execute to trigger an API module.
+Using an Initializer component to trigger the Plug-In component on page-load.
+This is a common option when using a remote execute to trigger an module.

 For this configuration, you’ll need: